Petzl's Professional catalog

 - Iranian (87 Mb)

-Petzl has decided to immediately recall all ZIGZAGs
+On April 25, 2013, Petzl decided to recall all ZIGZAG mechanical Prusiks.

 In 2012 photographer Stéphan Denys closely covered the sound and light system installation on the Eiffel Tower, especially the assembly and suspension of the "Queen of the Night."
 This nighttime work site, supervised by the rigging company Magnum, created a unique atmosphere around the Eiffel Tower.